Cleveland Browns Radio Network: Expansion franchise (1999–present)

+Prior to the start of the 2024 season, Donovan announced his retirement, stating that his cancer "has returned and very aggressively".
+Andrew Sciliano was officially named as the team's lead announcer days later; a longtime fan of the Browns, Siciliano said, "I'm honored for the opportunity, but wish the circumstances were different...
+I know I have big shoes to fill."
+On October 26, 2024, Donovan died from chronic lymphocytic leukemia at the age of 68.

 Programming

 Network programming includes a four-hour pregame show and a two-hour postgame show, in addition to all games being called live on-site; WKNR originates the pregame show while WKRK-FM originates the postgame show.
 WKNR and WKRK-FM simulcast some ancillary team-produced programming for the network including a Wednesday night preview show and a Thursday night program with the team's head coach (Kevin Stefanski), while weekday afternoon program Cleveland Browns Daily originates over WKNR on a year-round basis.